 Location, Contact & Hours

-All in-person Behavioral Health clinical services are provided at the Health Department, except for school-based services or those provided through the Mobile Treatment Unit.
+All in-person Behavioral Health clinical services are provided at our office in Denton Plaza, except for school-based services or those provided through the Mobile Treatment Unit.

 Denton, Maryland 21629